3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 :Symmetry: D2

+:Run in C1 and apply symmetry later?: Yes

-     (The actual refinement will be run in C1, which has been observed to converge better than performing it in higher symmetry groups.
+     (The actual refinement will be run in C1, which has been observed to converge better than running VDAM in higher symmetry groups.
-     After the refinement, the ``relion_align_symmetry`` program is run to automatically detect the symmetry axes and the symmetry will be applied.)
+     After the refinement, the ``relion_align_symmetry`` program is run automatically to detect the symmetry axes and the symmetry will be applied.)

-:Initial angular sampling:: 15 degrees

-     (The default angular and offset samplings should be fine for most cases, perhaps with the exception of highly symmetric particles like viruses, which may require finer samplings.)

-:Offset search range (pix):: 6

-:Offset search step (pix):: 2

 On the :guitab:`Compute` tab, set:

 :Use parallel disc I/O?: Yes

-:Number of pooled particles:: 30
+:Number of pooled particles: 30

-:Skip gridding?: Yes

 :Pre-read all particles into RAM?: Yes